paper-engineer/modified-ebook-series/README.md

 note that the broken links from baseurl are going to stay broken until we reach that point in the code-mashing. that's just how it goes, I think.

 todo
-- get this site's docs working
+- get this site's docs working - go back and copy through the original chapters and chapter-configs. now is not the time to experiment, dammit. now is the time to make a stable website.
-- mess around with MM collections until it works, figure out how it works (okay, yeah, probably because collections are supposed to be top-level folders)
+- mess around with MM collections until it works on MM, figure out how it works (okay, yeah, probably because collections are supposed to be top-level folders)
-- decide on functionality and file it all in docs - a disorganised one-collection-no-subfolder mess of documentation is fine for now
+- decide on functionality and file it all in docs
 - draw out required architecture and file it in docs as well
 - branch it so I have a stable working backup to read my specs off of
-- figure out my CI/CD pipeline
+- figure out my CI/CD pipeline experimentally, I bet it has to do with branching
+- file the CI/CD pipeline in docs as well
+- now you can start messing with code and configs
-- document tf out of all of it, seriously, comment the code to hell and back
+- document tf out of all of it as you go, seriously, comment the code to hell and back

 8/2/2026
 - forked